AlexTsvetkov/english-learning/notes.md

 use different format for invalid senetnces, e.g. She denied that she was not sad.

+6 April 2026
-In grammar, when you explain some verbs woith meaning, close to the meaning provide russian translation
+In grammar, when you explain some verbs woith meaning, close to the meaning provide russian translation I want to have section reading with some interesting artciles where new vocabulary is used